 “What Waco Doula is offering to women in childbirth is invaluable.
 These women are kind and truly care.
 They make my job easier and I’m always glad to work with them.”

 – W. Richard Haskett, Jr., M.D.

-“As a midwife, I have been privileged to work side by side with Micah at several births.
-She is a calm gentle spirit guiding families to achieve the birth they desire.
-Micah and her team are a huge asset to Central Texas.”
+“As a midwife, I have been privileged to work side by side with the Waco Doula team for many births.
+They pocess a calm gentle spirit guiding families to achieve the birth they desire.
+This Waco Doula team is a huge asset to Central Texas.”

 – Kari Herman, MS, CN